Pastor on MLK Day urges to speak ‘truth to power’

 Elected officials from both the Democratic and Republican parties were at the breakfast.

-His recognition of Errol Toulon, the newly elected county sheriff who is the first African-American in that position, drew a standing ovation.
+His recognition of Errol Toulon Jr., the newly elected county sheriff who is the first African-American in that position, drew a standing ovation.

 So did Coverdale’s expression of solidarity with Brookhaven Councilmember Valerie Cartright, who is Haitian-American, as a rebuke of demeaning comments reportedly made last week by President Donald Trump about immigrants from Haiti and other nations.